Data-Augmented Deep Learning for Downhole Depth Sensing and Validation

-Based on the original CCL waveforms, collar marks are manually annotated through expert analysis.
-For model training, CCL waveforms and their corresponding labels (in one-hot encoding) are segmented, with each segment containing a collar mark at its center, as illustrated in Fig.~\ref{fig3}(a).
-Portions distant from collar marks are excluded.
+Collar marks within the field-acquired original CCL waveforms were manually annotated through expert analysis.
+To construct the dataset, waveforms surrounding each collar mark were fragmented into fixed-length fragments, while non-informative sections distant from the collars were excluded.
+As illustrated in Fig.~\ref{fig3}(a), each fragment is centered on a collar mark, which is initially represented using one-hot encoding.

-To enhance training effectiveness and maximize data utilization, we present various data augmentation methods for preprocessing original CCL data.
+To enhance training effectiveness, maximize data utilization, and avoid overfitting, we present various data augmentation methods for preprocessing original CCL data.
 These methods encompass data normalization, regularization, transformation and multiple sampling, which can be applied independently or in combination, as illustrated in Fig.~\ref{fig3}(b).

-After preprocessing, the augmented segments and labels constitute the datasets used for model training and evaluation.
+After preprocessing, the augmented waveform fragments and target labels constitute the datasets used for model training and evaluation.

-\subsubsection{Normalization of waveforms}
+\subsubsection{Normalization of Waveforms}

 ~\nopagebreak